 It’s a bit of an oxymoron: Bespoke tailored clothing – often depicted as the exclusive province of pedigreed, patinated, elder statesmen in foulards and signet rings – is fast becoming a must-have for modern customers of means who want more than athleisure and jeans in their wardrobe.
 One youthful acolyte is embracing the rigor, heritage and artistry of Savile Row, while also paying homage to the ease and sprezzatura expressed by the best of Italy’s bench made tailoring titans.

-In 2017, at only 27 years old, New Yorker Paolo Martorano created his own label, PAOLO STYLE, after nearly a decade working almost exclusively in the bespoke category, first with the legendary Alan Flusser and later at the storied retailer Paul Stuart, where he helped quadruple their made-to-measure and bespoke operations in 7 years.
+In 2017, New Yorker Paolo Martorano created his own label, Paolo Martorano Bespoke, after nearly a decade working almost exclusively in the bespoke category, first with the legendary Alan Flusser and later at the storied retailer Paul Stuart, where he helped quadruple their made-to-measure and bespoke operations in 7 years.

 Paolo’s passion began to form when he was just a child.
 “In grade school, for whatever reason, I was always worried about being underdressed.
 While browsing a bookstore in my early teens, I spied Alan Flusser’s seminal “Dressing the Man”, and it literally stopped me in my tracks.
-My parents couldn't understand my obsession and weren’t about to give me the money to buy the book.
 So, I started researching the subject on the Internet, got my first job, and purchased the book with my first paycheck.”